-A Guide to Visiting Phuket Elephant Sanctuary in Thailand
+Visiting Phuket Elephant Sanctuary in Thailand: A Complete Guide

 May 2, 2018

 Did you know elephants are actually not meant to be ridden or carry anything heavy on their backs?
-A common misconception is that since they are large animals, they are able to carry heavy loads on their backs.
-Their bone structure can’t handle that much weight, and over time this causes them physical and mental harm.
+A common misconception is that since they are large animals, elephant rides seem natural.
+But the truth is that their bone structure can’t handle that much weight, and over time this causes them physical and mental harm.

-I got to see the elephants, and the elephants remained happy and healthy: a win-win!
-I had such an incredible experience booking a tour through this organization and recommend it for anyone visiting Phuket.
+I got to see these beautiful creatures up close, and the elephants remained happy and healthy: a win-win!
+I had such an incredible experience booking a tour through this ethical elephant encounter and recommend it for anyone visiting Phuket.

 Here’s my complete guide on what to expect when you book a tour with Phuket Elephant Sanctuary: